JoshuaHess12/hdi-prep/README.md

 # HDIprep
 High-dimensional image reading, compression, and preprocessing workflow as part of the MIAAIM framework.

-**File Type(s) Supported**:
+## Implementation Details
+All steps  can be run using YAML files in conjunction with the function 'RunHDIprepYAML' from yaml_hdi_prep.py.
+YAML inputs can be run from command line, or can be called in Python.
+HDIprep is available as a containerized workflow for easy installation via Docker <insert link>.

+### File Type(s) Supported
 - OME-TIF
 - TIF
 - HDF5
 - Nifti-1
 - imzML

-## Implementation Details
-All steps  can be run using YAML files in conjunction with the function 'RunHDIprepYAML' from yaml_hdi_prep.py.
-YAML inputs can be run from command line, or can be called in Python.
-HDIprep is available as a containerized workflow for easy installation via Docker <insert link>.

 ### Command Line Usage with Docker (recommended):
+1. [Install]() nextflow and Docker.
+Check with `nextflow run hello` and `docker images` to make sure both are functional.
 All image processing and exporting can be run from the command line by calling python, the command_hdi_prep.py code, and entering the path to a .yaml file that contains processing steps:
 ```bash
 python command_hdi_prep.py --path_to_yaml /path/to/example.yaml